keckao/kapa/_pages/meetings.md

 ## Future Meetings
 ### [KASM 2022]({{ site.url }}{{site.baseurl }}/kasm2022/)
-KASM 2022 will be held on September 14th.
-The meeting will have a hybrid format, with the in-person event held at Caltech, and virtual attendance options via Zoom.
+KASM 2022 was a hybrid in-person and virtual event held on September 14th, 2021 at Caltech.
+Presentations and other content from the meeting are located at the shared <a href="https://drive.google.com/drive/folders/1_gg3oRpkLogrgmz2ww4VGKRxPuSldNqc?usp=sharing">Google Drive</a>.

 ## Previous Meetings

 ### [KASM 2021]({{ site.url }}{{site.baseurl }}/kasm2021/)
 KASM 2021 was a hybrid in-person and virtual event held on September 8th, 2021 at UC San Diego.
+Presentations and other content from the meeting are located at the shared <a href="https://drive.google.com/drive/folders/1fH-ze8oiaY658az0unbqLhjzAfCJC_X8?usp=sharing">Google Drive</a>.

 ### [KASM 2020]({{ site.url }}{{site.baseurl }}/kasm_2020/)
 KASM 2020 took place on 16th & 17th September.
 It was held entirely via Zoom.